SuicV/Scanner-web/README.md

 </h4>
 <table>
     <tr>
-    <p color="red">Note : I'm not responsible to any damage caused from by this tool </p>
+    <p align="center">Note : I'm not responsible to any damage caused from by this tool </p>
     </tr>
 </table>
 </body>